Shepparton: Sport

 Basketball is another popular sport in Shepparton.
 The Shepparton Lady Gators represent the Shepparton and Mooroopna region in women's basketball playing in the Big V division two competition.
-The men's team has gone into an extended recess after being one of the most successful country-based basketball teams in Australia, winning the CVIBL title in 1994 and the 2000, 2001 and 2003 Big V Championship ABA titles.
-In 2011, the men's team returned to the court in the Country basketball league.
+The men's team has beenone of the most successful country-based basketball teams in Australia, winning the CVIBL title in 1994 and the 2000, 2001 and 2003 Big V Championship ABA titles.
+As of 2025, the men's team compete in the Country basketball league.

 Shepparton has a rugby union club known as the Bulls who compete in the Rugby Victoria Premiership.

 Cycling is popular in Shepparton due to the flat terrain and extensive network of routes.
 The Goulburn Valley Hospice runs the annual Shepparton Fruit Loop Ride for cyclists.
 There is a velodrome facility located in the city's north and a world class BMX track as well as an extensive range of bike paths throughout the city and surrounding areas.

 Shepparton Harness Racing Club conducts regular meetings at its racetrack in the city.
 The Shepparton Greyhound Racing Club holds regular greyhound racing meetings at its track on the Goulburn Valley Highway, Kialla, which opened on 10 December 2005.
 Previously the racing had been held at the Shepparton Showgrounds from 1973 until 2005.

 The Shepparton Eagles compete in the Murray Cup amid a growing interest in rugby league.

 Shepparton is also home to the Goulburn Valley Hockey Association.
 Hockey, whilst not having as great a following in previous years, still has a strong competition.
 The Shepparton field was resurfaced in 2015 with works to commence on a second field in the near future.
 The Goulburn Valley Hockey Association fields men's, women's and junior teams from the Shepparton Strikers, Shepparton Youth Club, Mooroopna, Benalla, Echuca and Euroa.
 The Hockey Association also features in State Hockey Championships for men and women at both Senior and Masters competitions and also provide teams for the Junior Country Championships.

 Golfers play at the course of the Shepparton Golf Club on Golf Drive.

 Military

-The Royal Australian Navy has named two warships HMAS Shepparton after the city, and the 8th/7th Battalion of the Royal Victoria Regiment has an infantry company based at Somme Barracks south of the city centre.
+The Royal Australian Navy has named two warships HMAS Shepparton after the city, and the 8th/7th Battalion of the Royal Victoria Regiment has a light infantry company based at Somme Barracks south of the city centre.